-Guide to Freezing Homemade Meals for the Resourceful Meal PrepperPOSTED ON Jan 29, 2020
+Guide to Freezing Homemade Meals for the Resourceful Meal PrepperUPDATED ON Jul 12, 2022

 If you’re reading this, there’s a high likelihood that you’re not only interested in meal prep, but in freezing meals you’ve prepared too.
 This article outlines how to successfully freeze meals so that you can make bigger batches of food on meal prep day, while still retaining freshness and flavour.

 People often forget when they’ve made a big batch of food that freezing is even an option.
 They just see that their food is getting grubbier each day until it can no longer be disguised with strong-flavoured sauces and must be thrown out to avoid food poisoning.
 This is why meal prepping is often limited to making meals for 3 or 5 days, because once you get past this the freshness is long gone.
 By freezing some portions, you become free to alternate meals if you get tired of one meal without the guilt, and you can make all of your meals on just one day of the week.

 - Any kind of red meat, poultry or seafood

 - All dairy excluding eggs (which can be frozen too but there’s a bit of a process involved to avoid them turning grainy so it’s easier to simply avoid unless it’s already in a baked good)